MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 You can spend lots and lots of time learning all about JavaScript.
 There are free (and not-so-free) resources on the Internet where you can learn everything you want to know about JavaScript.

 Here is another link to [Microsoft's Beginner Series to: JavaScript tutorial](https://learn.microsoft.com/shows/beginners-series-to-javascript/).
+Note that all of these learnings accrue perfectly to Typescript as well!

 To learn more about what we did in this tutorial, look into: